Navigate to

 Critical minerals extraction and processing

 Systems and processes to extract and process critical minerals safely, efficiently and sustainably.
-Australia has an abundance of critical minerals and has the opportunity to be a global leader in the ethical and environmentally responsible supply of key critical minerals.
 Applications for critical minerals extraction and processing include mining, concentrating minerals, and manufacturing battery-grade chemicals.

 High-specification machining processes